-Undergraduate students who wish to fully withdraw from their program, without academic penalty, may do so by completing this form and submitting it to the Registrar’s Office prior to the deadline to withdraw from courses.
+Undergraduate students who wish to fully withdraw from their program, without academic penalty, may do so by completing the Voluntary Withdrawal form and submitting it to the Registrar’s Office prior to the deadline to withdraw from courses.

 It is advised that students who wish to fully withdraw from their program meet with an academic advisor.
-Beyond the academic implications, it is important that students are aware of and appreciate the full scope of consequences associated with withdrawing from their program (ex: if the student has a government student loan, is a sponsored student, is a varsity athlete or is in any other type of situation that requires a minimum course load for eligibility purposes).
+Beyond the academic implications, it is important that students are aware of, and appreciate, the full scope of consequences associated with withdrawing from their program.
+Things to consider when withdrawing from university studies include whether you have a government student loan, are a sponsored student or are a varsity athlete.
+These are only some examples.
+You should be mindful of any other type of situation that requires a minimum course load for eligibility purposes.

 Students must withdraw from all courses via Carleton Central before their request for Voluntary Withdrawal can be processed.
 Once this has been completed and the application has been processed, the notation “Voluntary Withdrawal from Program” will appear on the official transcript.